ciph-io/ciph-core/doc/ecosystem.md

 * ratings
 * parental controls

-These features must be provided in a way that is consistent with c:ph's core values of security, privacy and censorship resistance.
+These features must be provided in a way that is consistent with Ciph's core values of security, privacy and censorship resistance.

-In order to achieve the scale that c:ph requires all features must be able to be implemented using simple key/value and log data structures where the keys are cryptographic hashes that allow data to be naturally partitioned.
+In order to achieve the scale that Ciph requires all features must be able to be implemented using simple key/value and log data structures where the keys are cryptographic hashes that allow data to be naturally partitioned.